bflemi3/canDI/README.md

 Inversion of control and object creation javascript library

 ## candi.provider
 `provider` is the main interface used to create objects, and implicitly define and inject dependencies into an object.
-It gives you the ability to create:
+It gives you the ability to create and automatically:

 **Singletons** `candi.provider.singleton(String name, Function factory, Object scope)`